Braeiker/city-data-print-beta/README.md

 ## Attribution

-The application was created by [your_name] and utilizes the Teleport API to fetch city-related data.
-If you have any questions or comments about the application, you can contact me via [your_email_address].
+The application was created by Samuele Tantillo and utilizes the Teleport API to fetch city-related data.
+If you have any questions or comments about the application, you can contact me via samueletantillo@gmail.com .

 ## License